+Steven Schweitzer

-Steven Schweitzer, Academic Dean & Professor, Title IX Coordinator 615 National Road W. Richmond, IN 47374 Phone: 765-983-1829 Email: titleix@bethanyseminary.edu
+Academic Dean, Professor & Title IX Coordinator 615 National Road W.

+Richmond, IN 47374 Phone: 765-983-1829

 When the Title IX Coordinator receives a report (either written or oral) of sexual misconduct or sexual harassment, they will contact the complainant to provide supportive measures.
-For more information about Supportive Measures, see pages 18-19 of this policy.
+For more information about Supportive Measures, see Section III.D.